Alexander Keiller (archaeologist): Family life and death

-On 29 February 1924, Keiller married Veronica Mildred Liddell (1900-1964).
+On 29 February 1924, Keiller married Veronica Mildred Liddell (1900–1964).
 Veronica shared his interest in archaeology and visited Avebury with him later that year.
 She was one of the supervisors for the 1925–1929 Windmill Hill excavations, near Avebury, alongside her sister Dorothy Liddell.
 Following a separation, Keiller divorced Veronica in 1934.

 On 16 November 1938, Keiller married for a third time; his new wife was Doris Emerson Chapman (b.
 1901), an artist.
 She had joined the Morven Institute of Archaeological Research, founded by Keiller, in 1937.
 Her contributions in this field include detailed illustrations of the stones as part of the West Kennet Avenue excavations and the creation of visual reconstructions of faces from skulls, four of which were from a burial mound at Chippenham.
+Keiller and Chapman divorced in 1951.

 He later married a fourth time, to Gabrielle Style (1908–1995).
 She lived past his death in 1955, and in 1966 she donated the museum and its contents to the nation.

 Keiller died in October 1955, although Piggott's obituary for him wrongly stated September.